Tag Archive for 'ciclavia'

 cicLAvia picture from 10-10-10For those of you located in the area, I should mention two events close to my heart that are taking place this weekend.
 One is the Dead Poets’ Slam, this Saturday at 7:00pm at the excellent Skylight books.
 This is one of the always great Smart Gals events, organized by Christine Louise Berry.
 She’s got together an excellent collection of readers to throw down against each other under this year’s theme, “Monarchs vs. Minions”.

 You should know that these annual slams are slammin’.
 They are not simply people sitting around reading poetry, but animated passionate people really breathing living flame into the poetry and throwing it at each other for points and glory!
-There’ll be judges* giving out these points, famous victories, and fragments of the defeated left Continue reading ‘Weekend Poetry and Cycling’
+There’ll be judges* giving out these points, famous victories, and fragments of the defeated left […] Click to continue reading this post

 Being Pedestrian